Menu Close

 Alright, that stuff all makes sense – great critical commentary.
 Hooray for our side!

 Wait a minute…..
 Something about the results of this study still gnaws at me.
 The idea that these findings are “wrong” just doesn’t sit right.
 Somehow, I just know that if you regularly eat lots and lots of “slim-jims”, hot dogs, steaks, ground beef, bologna and pork from the grocery store – you’ll be far more likely to get heart disease or cancer, than if you didn’t eat those foods.
-I’ve been to places like Ruth’s Chris Steak house and the processed meats section of the grocery store.
+I’ve been to places like Ruth’s Chris Steak House and the processed meats section of the grocery store.
 I see the obvious, anecdotal test subjects regularly consuming these foods.
 I think we all do!

 I have used our Paleolithic era diet as my dietary compass with smashing success for over 20 years.
 I eat as much red meat as I want – and I eat a lot of it.
 My blood work and that of all the Paleo-diet people I know comes back scoring in the highest percentiles indicating good health.
 So how can the diet and health of true Paleo-diet practitioners and the findings of this Harvard study be so contradictory?
 I submit to you that they are not.
 In fact, they absolutely support each other.